imben1109/techoffice-java/900-Others/070-ORM/010-Hibernate/Hibernate5/Hibernate5Example/README.md

 Hibernate is a Object-Relational Mapping (ORM) Framework.
 It provide a way to manipulate data from database to java application.

 ## Example
-This example demonstrate the Hibernate native way for ORM.
+This example demonstrate the Hibernate native way for ORM in H2 Database.
 Hibernate expose a Session object which would be used for operating with Hibernate.

 ```